qadron/qmap/README.md

 That's a _Grid_ of 2 Qmap _Agents_, both of them available to provide scanner _Instances_ that can be used to parallelize network mapping/security scans.

+If those 2 machines use a different pipe to the network you wish to scan, the result will be that the network resources are going to be in a way combined; or if the scan is too CPU intensive for just one machine, this will split the workload amongst the 2.

 The cool thing is that it doesn't matter to which you refer for _Instance_ _spawning_, the appropriate one is going to be the one providing it.